 Thursday, 12:30 p.m.-3:30 p.m.
 Eastern, 11:30 a.m.-2:30 p.m.
 Central, 10:30 a.m.-1:30 p.m.
 Mountain, 9:30 a.m.- 12:30 p.m.
 Pacific

-Wednesday from 9:00 AM to 4:00 PM, 8:00 AM - 3:00 PM Central, 7:00 AM - 2:00 AM Mountain, 6:00 AM - 1:00 PM Pacific
+Thursday, 9:00 AM - 4:00 PM Eastern, 8:00 AM - 3:00 PM Central, 7:00 AM - 2:00 PM Mountain, 6:00 AM - 1:00 PM Pacific

 Check back for more book selections!